arangodb/arangodb/README_maintainers.md

     };
     print = internal.print;

-HINT: You shouldn't lean on these variables in your Foxx services.
+*Hint*: You shouldn't lean on these variables in your Foxx services.

 ### Debugging AQL execution blocks